 Buying a new home can be exciting and at times stressful.
 When looking at homes, many home buyers may notice it needs new windows or an updated kitchen and bathroom.
 While these issues are easy to spot, pest problems can be hidden, lurking in walls, attics, or under the floorboards.

 With a competitive housing market forcing many new homeowners to forgo traditional home inspections or lose their dream home, it isn’t a bad idea to arm yourself with a little pest knowledge.
 At the very least, you can inspect for pest activity–past or present which could save you thousands.

 Before you go look at homes, download our PEST INSPECTION CHECKLIST and take it with you.

 According to the National Pest Management Association, at any given time, approximately 29% of American homes are experiencing a pest infestation.
-While the occasional insect guest can happen in any home, you may want to have more serious pest concerns resolved before you buy – and some may be serious enough for you to consider not making a purchase.

 How to spot signs of potential pest issues: